Graph convolutional network as a fast statistical emulator for numerical ice sheet modeling: Results

 \subsection{Computational performance}

 The main contribution of the deep learning emulators is to reduce the computational time by exclusively using GPUs.
-The total elapsed times for generating the transient results from the ISSM and deep learning models are in Table \ref{table3}.
-GNN and MLP emulators take less time than the ISSM with both CPU and GPU.
-MLP generally takes the least time because of its simple architecture, followed by GCN, GAT, EGCN, and CNN; however, when GPU is used, EGCN shows a faster computational time than GAT.
-When comparing CPU and GPU performances for deep learning models, GPU always outperforms CPU, speeding up by 3-40 times.
-The most dramatic speed-up by replacing GPU with CPU occurs with EGCN: the computational time of the EGCN speeds up by 38, 44, and 25 times using CPU for 5 km, 10 km, and 20 km of initial mesh size, respectively.
-When GPU is used, the computation time of MLP is 100-200 times faster than that of ISSM, and GNNs show 15-50 times faster computation time than the ISSM.
-The FCN shows the least speed-up among other deep learning emulators: 6-15 times faster computational time than ISSM when using GPU.
-The longest elapsed time of FCN is attributed to its requirement for regular grid format.
-Since FCN is implemented on regular grids for all locations with fixed resolution, it cannot efficiently allocate computational resources in accordance with computational complexity.
-However, since GNNs are implemented on adjusted meshes, computational resources can be efficiently allocated to where a more detailed resolution and computational complexity are necessary.
-In this aspect, we emphasize that the speed-up by GPU-based emulators is more significant for a fine mesh size ($M_0=$5 km) than a coarse mesh size ($M_0=$20 km).
-This implies that the GNN emulators can be more efficient for complex and high-resolution ice sheet modeling than traditional FCN emulators.
+The total elapsed times for generating the transient results from the ISSM and deep learning models are shown in Table \ref{table3}.
+Most deep learning emulators take less time than the ISSM with both CPU and GPU.
+The MLP generally takes the least time for all mesh sizes because of its simplest architecture.
+While the computational times of FCN remain consistent for all mesh size experiments because the grid size is always fixed to 2 km, the computational times of GCN and MLP increase with more nodes with a finer mesh resolution.
+When a GPU is used, the FCN shows approximately 69 times speed-up compared to the ISSM simulations for all mesh resolutions.
+On the other hand, the GPU-based computation time of MLP is 432 times, 603 times, and 732 times faster than ISSM for 2 km, 5 km, 10 km of $M_0$, respectively; the GPU-based computation time of GCN is 64 times, 86 times, and 103 times faster than ISSM for 2 km, 5 km, 10 km of $M_0$, respectively.
+When comparing the CPU and GPU computation times for deep learning models, the GPU outperforms the CPU significantly, speeding up by 3-30 times.
+The most dramatic speed-up by replacing GPU with CPU occurs with FCN: the computational time of FCN speeds up by 28 times using CPU for all mesh resolutions.

+This result demonstrates the computational flexibility of GCN to mesh resolution and the inflexibility of FCN when using different mesh resolution settings.
+Since the FCN should be implemented on regular grids for all locations with a fixed resolution, it cannot efficiently allocate computational resources in accordance with ice dynamic conditions and computational complexity.
+However, since the GCN is implemented on adjusted meshes, computational resources can be efficiently allocated to where a more detailed resolution and computational complexity are necessary.
+In this aspect, we can adjust the mesh resolution of the GCN emulator depending on the desired details of the ice dynamics, whereas we should use the same resolution for all locations in the FCN emulator.
+Consequently, the GCN would be a more efficient option than the FCN in emulating numerical ice sheet models without losing detailed fine-resolution information.